sixem/ivfi-php/README.md

 This line can be placed in either your server's `.conf` file or your `.htaccess` file.
 This will tell Apache to use the Indexer if none of the default indexes exist.

-# Configuration 🔧
+# Configuration
 The Indexer can be customized by editing the config available inside of the [indexer.php](public/indexer.php).

 You can read the [CONFIG.md](CONFIG.md) to see a more detailed overview of the available options.

-# Source 📑
+# Source
 The files inside [/src/](src/) are **NOT** needed in order to run this script.

 This directory contains the uncompressed and untranspiled source files of the script (.css, .js and so on).
 You can use these files if you want to customize or edit the script in any way.

 # Contributing
-You can contribute by submitting a pull request to the [dev](https://github.com/sixem/eyy-indexer/tree/dev) branch.
+You can contribute by submitting a pull request to the current [dev](https://github.com/sixem/eyy-indexer/tree/dev) branch.

-# Plugins / Libraries used 🩸
+# Plugins / Libraries used
 ### [js-cookie](https://github.com/js-cookie/js-cookie)
 A simple, lightweight JavaScript API for handling cookies.